wp-plugins/oik/readme.txt

 == Changelog ==
+= 2.3-alpha.0511 =
+* Added: Documented the unexpected gobang() function in deprecated.inc
+* Added: Help description and syntax for Artisteer shortcodes, some of which appear fairly useless!
+* Added: Help description and syntax for WordPress shortcodes: [audio] and [video]
+* Added: Support for custom taxonomies registered as fields not being included in the Fields metabox
+* Added: Virtual field callback function bw_get_shortcode_expands_in_titles()
+* Changed: Improved formatting for custom taxonomy fields
+* Changed: [bw_codes] now displays if the shortcode expands during 'the_title' filter processing
+* Fixed: bw_get_shortcode_function() needs to check for the 'all' event, in addition to 'the_content'

+= 2.3-alpha.0509 =
+* Changed: Shortcodes expansion now supports values for current filter, not just 'the_content', 'the_excerpt' and 'the_title'
+* Changed: Expansion of shortcodes in 'the_title' is explicitly catered for with the bw_add_shortcode() $the_title parameter
+* Changed: Some shortcode no longer allowed to expand during 'the_title' processing
+* Changed: Improved some documentation
+* Changed: [oik] shortcode now includes an abbr tag

 = 2.3-alpha.0506 =
 * Changed: [bw_contact_form] upgraded for Akismet 3
 * Changed: [bw_contact_form] email includes link to original page